Nmonchart

 • IBM Lab Services regularly uses nmonchart to perform Power Systems Health-Checks (among many other tools).

-• As a service you get a System Admin / Performance specialist at your site to make tuning recommendations about your Power Server(s).
+• As a service offering, you can get a System Admin / Performance specialist at your site to make tuning recommendations about your Power Server(s).

 • And they can show you how to install and use nmonchart.

 Haven't got access to AIX or Linux!
-Don't worry you can use VirtualBox to run Ubuntu for free:
+Don't worry, you can use VirtualBox to run Ubuntu for free on your PC or Laptop:

-• I have Windows 11 on a Intel Laptop with 4 CPUs + 16 GB RAM- plan on using 30 GB of disk space for your Virtual machine.
+• I have Windows 11 on an Intel Laptop with 4 CPUs + 16 GB RAM- plan on using 30 GB of disk space for your Virtual machine.

 • Download VirtualBox for Windows 11 and install it

-• Download the AMD64 Ubuntu 22.10 installation DVD images - I selects the full desktop version (Note: for me Ubuntu 22.04 failed to install)
+• Download the AMD64 Ubuntu 24.04 installation DVD images - I selected the full desktop version

 • Using VirtualBox to create a VM & install Ubuntu into it.
 The default user is "vboxuser" and the password "changeme"